 By virginia from Niagara Falls, Canada

 If your faux leather is of the shiny smooth variety I have an idea for you.
 I would try to test this on an inconspicuous spot before proceeding.
-My daughter wrote on my leather couches with permanent marker and I used a Magic Eraser and it worked wonderfully.

 Use a corner and try to go over the ink line to rub the pen out.
 Then use a leather conditioner to help shine it up afterwards.
 If the hair spray damage still shows, you might try using a matching shoe polish color to help cover it up, but be sure to buff it out well so it doesn't come off on your clothes.
 Good luck.
 (05/20/2009)